arun-gupta/whats-my-latency/README.md

 - The frontend makes parallel requests to all endpoints, measures roundtrip times, and displays results in a table and on a map.
 - The map animates lines from each region to your location, just like in classic "WarGames" movies.
 - Click or keyboard-activate any region marker to replay the animation for that region.
+- Historical data is stored in Cloudflare D1 and visualized in an interactive, scrollable chart.

 ---